 One common problem is that oil can spray.
 This is because the oil level in the pump is finicky and hard to get perfect.

 Once the machine is turned on, the oil level will increase a bit because of motion.
-The hot oil can then start to mist or splatter all over the place.
+The hot oil can then mist or splatter all over the place.
 This also happens if the pump malfunctions and can’t create a vacuum.

 5. Home Freeze Dryers Cost a Fortune